maximbetin/maxim-cicd/README.md

 --role='roles/container.admin'
 ```

-Where `[PROJECT-ID]` is the ID of the project and `[PROJECT_NUMBER]` is the project number.
+Where `[PROJECT-ID]` is the ID of the Project and `[PROJECT_NUMBER]` is the Project Number.

 #### 4.3.2 Connecting GitHub to GCP

 Now we are ready to connect the dots.
-We are going to add a build trigger to initiate our pipeline.
+We are going to add a Cloud Build trigger to initiate our pipeline.
 First of all, we need to connect this GitHub repository to Cloud Build.

 Unfortunately life isn’t fair sometimes, and we can’t automate and script everything out through the CLI.
 We will have to go through the heinous act of clicking at a GUI since there is no `gcloud` command for this at the moment.
 Not to worry, I will apply my skills in taking screenshots for this part:

 Open up the [Cloud Console](https://console.cloud.google.com/), and navigate to Cloud Build.
-Select Triggers an click on Connect Repository:
+Select `Trigger`s an click on `Connect Repository`:

 <p align="center">
   <img src="https://snipboard.io/zV062N.jpg">